Townsend Harris High School: Academics

 In addition to the standard three-year Regents English program, all students take a "fifth year" of English as freshmen in the form of a "Writing Process" composition course.
 In addition to the standard modern language requirement which may be fulfilled with classes in Spanish, French, or Japanese, students must meet a two-year classical language requirement which can be fulfilled by classes in Latin or classical Greek.
 There is also a rigorous physical education requirement, especially in freshman year, and a senior project required of students.
 A variety of electives and AP classes are also offered to students.
-As of 2004, AP World History became a mandatory subject and replaced the Regents-level course.
-Every subject requires students to execute at least one major project a year, with history classes requiring one per semester and English several per semester.
-These projects are referred to as "collaterals."

 In the 2022-23 school year, Townsend Harris offered the following Advanced Placement (AP) classes: Computer Science A, Computer Science Principles, English Language and Composition, English Literature and Composition, Art History, Calculus AB & BC, Statistics, Capstone, Biology, Chemistry, Environmental Science, Physics 1, French Language and Culture, Japanese Language and Culture, Spanish Language and Culture, Spanish Literature and Culture, Macroeconomics, Psychology, United States Government and Politics, United States History, and World History: Modern.

-The most notable feature of the school's curriculum is the senior "Bridge Year" program.
-Students in good standing may take up to 12 credits at Queens College at no cost to themselves.
-This includes an elective course taught by Queens College faculty and a required humanities seminar co-taught by Harris teachers and Queens College faculty.
-The curriculum and format is fairly similar to the Great Books seminars required of liberal arts freshmen at colleges around the world, with heavy emphasis on critical reading and writing.
+Extracurriculars

+Townsend Harris High School offers a wide range of extracurricular activities spanning the humanities, cultural societies, STEM, pre-professional clubs, and community service organizations.
+These student-led groups are typically organized with faculty advisors and provide opportunities for students to engage in academic interests, cultural exchange, leadership, and volunteer work outside the classroom.

+Two of the school’s most prominent annual extracurricular traditions are SING! and the Festival of Nations (FON).
+SING! is a student theater competition in which students are divided into two teams: Freshiors (freshmen and juniors) and Semores (sophomores and seniors).
+Each team produces an original musical performance built around a central theme, such as escapism or historical adventures, incorporating acting, choreography, set design, and music.

+The Festival of Nations (FON) is a cultural performance that highlights the diversity of the school’s student body.
+Students organize and perform dances representing different cultural traditions, with the event serving as a celebration of the various cultural backgrounds represented within the school community.

 Student body

 Townsend Harris was originally an all-boys school, but is now open to all.

-As of 2023, the school's population is largely Asian; the 2022-23 school survey showed Asians making up 57% of the student body total, comprising the largest segment of the school's population.
+As of 2023, the school's population is largely Asian; the 2022–23 school survey showed Asians making up 57% of the student body total, comprising the largest segment of the school's population.
 White students comprise 16% of the population, Hispanic students 16% and black students 6%.

 As of 2024, 60% of students at Townsend Harris are from an economically disadvantaged background.

 The school has a 99% graduation rate.

 Scores on standardized examinations are also high when compared to other public high schools; in the year 2005–2006, Harrisites had average scores of 628 and 632 on the SAT verbal and math sections, respectively, compared to 551 and 565 for what the city deems "similar schools" and 444 and 467 for students citywide.